Skip to main content

 Authentication and authorization

-You may also check for logged users or users with a specific right using the "annotations" property.
+You may also check for logged users or users with a specific right using the "annotations" argument.

 use TheCodingMachine\GraphQLite\Annotations\Type;